maxmahlke/rocks/docs/getting_started.rst

    Building index ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100%

-Optional: Interactive Finder
+Optional: Interactive Search
 ============================

 Sometimes you have the name of an asteroid in your head but you don't quite recall its spelling.
-In this case, ``rocks`` provides an interactive search dialogue using the `fzf <https://github.com/junegunn/fzf/>`_  fuzzy-finder.
-In the example below, the citation of asteroid (3834) *Zappafrank* is retrieved from the Minor Planet Centre.
-Instead of entering the asteroid name when typing the command, it is selected interactively from all 1,218,250 recognised asteroid names:
+In this case, ``rocks`` provides an interactive search dialogue using the `fzf <https://github.com/junegunn/fzf/>`_  fuzzy-finder which is triggered if commands that expect an :term:`asteroid identifier<Identifier>` as argument are called without argument.
+In the example below, asteroid (3834) *Zappafrank* is selected interactively from all 1,218,250 recognised asteroid names:

 .. code-block:: bash